Understanding Healthcare’s Procure to Pay Process

 The procure to pay process typically begins with a requisition for an item or service, goes through the purchasing and receiving of the good/service, and ends with payment for the good/service.

-Over our 35+ years of working with Supply Chain and AP at health systems exclusively, we have come to learn that the process begins when a contract is entered into the system.
-While contract management is typically left out of the P2P process, any slight error, such as a missed item, overlooked discount, or a wrong letter in a unit of measure (UoM), may have financial loss further down the process.
+Over our 35+ years working exclusively with health systems in Supply Chain and AP, we have observed that the process initiates when the system enters a contract.
+While the P2P process usually excludes contract management, any minor error, such as missing an item, overlooking a discount, or mistyping a letter in a unit of measure (UoM), can cascade into financial losses later in the process.

 In fact, at TAG, we look at over 50 categories that impact the P2P ecosystem and its outcomes.
 We break these categories into five focus areas that help to assess risk at each step of the P2P process for our healthcare clients.